Legal Information: Minnesota

 Can I get someone to help me?
 Do I need a lawyer?

-You do not need a lawyer to get your OFP enforced in another state.
+You do not need a lawyer to get your order for protection enforced in another state.

 However, you may want to get help from a local domestic violence advocate or attorney in the state that you move to.
-A domestic violence advocate can let you know what the advantages and disadvantages are for registering your OFP, and help you through the process if you decide to do so.
+They can let you know what the advantages and disadvantages are for registering your order for protection, and help you through the process if you decide to do so.